ishandutta2007/free-api/README.md

  - General object and scene recognition (can be called online) : Supports more than 100,000 types of object and scene recognition, the interface returns ...
 —— <a href="https://www.free-api.com/doc/21" target='_blank'> Interface address </a>
  <br>
- - Image subject detection (can be called online) < / b>: Detect the position of the key subject in the picture, the interface supports detection of a single sheet ...
+ - Image subject detection (can be called online) : Detect the position of the key subject in the picture, the interface supports detection of a single sheet ...
 —— <a href="https://www.free-api.com/doc/22" target='_blank'> Interface address </a>
  <br>
  - Brand logo recognition (can be called online) : Realize 20,000 types of brand logo recognition, the interface returns the brand ...